Memory Effects and Entanglement Dynamics of Finite time Acceleration: Discussion

 \section{Discussion}

 To study the effects of a finite duration horizon, we introduced a trajectory in Minkowski spacetime that undergoes uniform acceleration for a finite interval, remaining almost inertial in the asymptotic past and future.
 We demonstrated that this trajectory reduces to the Rindler trajectory in an appropriate limit and showed that the local temperature, as computed using the thermal time hypothesis, reproduces the expected Unruh–Davies temperature in the same limit.
 Furthermore, the Bogolyubov Fock space calculations yield the thermality within the limit of the eternal Rindler trajectory.
+However, in contrast with the eternal Rindler, for a finite duration of proper acceleration $\tau_0$ and a finite proper acceleration $a$, the expectation value of the number operator, $\langle N_\Omega \rangle$, is finite for $\Omega>0$.
 To explore what an observer localized in spacetime observes, we take an Unruh-DeWitt (UDW) detector along this trajectory within the open quantum system framework.
 The results are summarized below.

 The transition rate of the detector is shown to match that of an eternally uniformly accelerating detector over a specific time interval, which depends not only on the magnitude and duration of acceleration (a and $\tau_0$), but also depends upon the detector's frequency.
 At high frequencies, the transition rate can become negative well before the trajectory transitions smoothly from the accelerated phase to the inertial one.
 As a result, the onset of CP divisibility violation depends upon all three parameters: frequency, acceleration, and the duration of the uniform acceleration.
 For a specific class of trajectories, we highlight a simple condition in both lower and higher frequencies that determines the frequency range in which CP-divisibility is violated for a given acceleration.
 Further, we observe numerically that the dynamics is not completely positive for \(\omega \gtrapprox a/2 \).
 Therefore, we conclude that there is a backflow of information and the memory effect due to the finite lifetime of the local horizon.
-This is in contrast with the case of a pointlike UDW detector along the Rindler trajectory, where there is no memory effect since the detector is uniformly accelerating for all time.
+This contrasts with the case of a pointlike UDW detector following a Rindler trajectory: if the coupling is small and the detector is switched on in the far past, there is no memory effect, as the detector undergoes uniform acceleration for all time.

 Fisher information flow is also employed to quantify the memory effect.
 We find a positive Fisher information flow when time is treated as the non-observable parameter, particularly near the transition from the accelerated to the inertial phase, signaling the onset of non-Markovian behavior.
 However, when the duration of nearly uniform acceleration is taken as the non-observable parameter, we get a positive Fisher information flow around both transitions: from inertial to accelerated motion and from accelerated to inertial motion.
 Furthermore, when analyzed with the duration of almost uniform acceleration as the non-observable parameter, the peaks in the Fisher information shift to the right (toward later times) and diminish in magnitude as the frequency \( \omega \) increases.
 This behavior suggests that at higher frequencies, the detector response becomes more sensitive to changes in the duration of acceleration during the decelerating phase, whereas at lower frequencies, it is more sensitive during the accelerating phase.
 This differential sensitivity provides further evidence of the memory imprint left by the finite lifetime of acceleration on the detector dynamics.